 Since JHelioviewer is still rapidly evolving, this document may not reflect entirely all the capabilities of the software.
 Information and support requests can be sent to email@example.com.

 The JHelioviewer software does advanced data processing and visualisation; therefore it works best on a reasonably recent computer with decent CPU and OpenGL graphics power, and memory.
-The minimal OpenGL version required is 2.1.
+It contains native compiled libraries to speed up critical operations.
+The supported computer architecture are Intel/AMD 64-bit and, on macOS, Apple Silicon (ARM64).
+The minimal OpenGL version required is 3.3.

 When the program opens for the first time, a directory structure (